rust-dev-tools/dev-tools-team/rls/rls-cargo-build-integration-notes.md

   - triggerd by the RLS (source files changed)
 #### From scratch
 The build plan has possibly changed or is insufficient - we need to regenerate it using the build system.
-  - triggered by the user (e.g. build manifest or relevant package configuration was changed)
+  - triggered by the RLS (e.g. watched manifest or package configuration changed)
+  - triggered by an external build system (explicitly by user)

 ## Cargo
 Cargo is capable of generating a build plan for `cargo build` (with `-Z unstable-options --build-plan`), which is a dependency graph between commands (`rustc` and calling build scripts, together with args, env, cwd), where each command is also tagged with a package name, version, crate target kind, Target/Host architecture differentiation and a list of resulting crate artifacts.

 Generating the build plan and its format are currently unstable and not yet used to integrate with other build systems or RLS.

 Note: When emitting build plan for `cargo check` is supported, the RLS could possibly drop a dependency the Cargo library.
+Given a complete build plan, the RLS wouldn't have to start Cargo in-process and execute `rustc` itself on callbacks but just execute the build itself.

 ### What Cargo does (`cargo {build,check}`)
 An arbitrary breakdown that we think might be useful to identify separate, replaceable steps:
-1. Configuration (incl. package overrides etc.)
+1. Configuration (incl. package overrides like `[patch]` etc.)
-2. Version resolution
+2. Version resolution (package dependencies are specified as semver *constraints* - this step is responsible for solving those across the entire build plan into specific package versions)
 3. Package dependency graph construction (Cargo.lock)
 4. Action graph construction
     1. Feature resolution - may change package deps based on features selected